Buffalo Bills vs. Washington Football Team NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Washington stats and trends

-- The Football Team covered the spread once last year (1-1-1 ATS) when playing as at least 7.5-point underdogs.
+- The Football Team covered the spread once last season (1-1-1 ATS) when playing as at least 7.5-point underdogs.

-- In Washington's games last season, the combined scoring went over the point total five times.
+- A total of five of Washington's games last season hit the over.

-- Washington was 3-1 against the spread and 3-1 overall last season when the team scored over 23.4 points.
+- When Washington put up more than 23.4 points last year, it was 3-1 against the spread and 3-1 overall.

-- Washington was 3-3 against the spread and 1-5 overall when the team totaled more than 352.5 yards last season.
+- When Washington picked up more than 352.5 yards last season, the team was 3-3 against the spread and 1-5 overall.

-- The Football Team turned the ball over 27 times last season, one more turnover than the Bills forced (26).
+- The Football Team turned the ball over one more time (27 total) than the Bills forced turnovers (26) last year.

 Home and road insights

-- Buffalo was 7-1 overall, and 6-2 against the spread, at home last season.

-- Last year, in eight games at home, Buffalo hit the over five times.
+- Last year, Buffalo hit the over in five of eight games at home.

-- In away games last season, Washington was 4-4 overall and 4-4 against the spread.

-- In eight away games last year, Washington hit the over three times.
+- In eight away games last season, Washington went over the total three times.

 Powered by Data Skrive.